Psychologist

 Erectile dysfunction is a disorder that can develop as an outgrowth of performance anxiety.
 While the occasional experiences of not getting an erection, losing an erection, or early ejaculation are so common that they are in the range of normal and expected behaviors, if either partner does not take such incidents in stride, it can set the stage for a performance anxiety problem.

-Fears of sexual performance are not limited to men or to worries about physical responsiveness but can include concerns about vaginal lubrication and both male and female climaxing.
+Fears of sexual performance are not limited to men or to worries about physical responsiveness but in women can include concerns about vaginal lubrication and both male and female climaxing.
 Fears can also reflect anxiety about one's sexual response on a broader level, such as how much passion, tenderness, intimacy and sensitivity a person feels toward his or her partner.

 You have to, or want to, perform an activity.
 You start to worry about it, thinking about all the things that could or do go wrong.
 Then this anxiety and worry get in the way of your own performance - a self-fulfilling prophecy.
 If you try not to worry, you may still be in the wrong frame of mind since you are still thinking, when you need to be experiencing.
 In order to get rid of performance anxiety you have to break up this this self-fulfilling prophecy.